jasin/test-sg/scripts/d-and-c/README.Boost.md

 Now while these static libraries remain compatible with later versions of MSVC, this is an easy install into the 'Boost' folder.

-THe last build of this was # 18 Feb 20, 2015 3:03 PM
+The last simpits build of this was # 18 Feb 20, 2015 3:03 PM

 #### 2. Clone from the boost.org repository

 Originally, this capability was only in d-and-c, and later moved to make3rd...

-Maybe there should be a separate _setupBoost.x64.bat
+Now moved to a build-boost.x64.bat, to be called from _setupBoost.x64.bat, ... see #13

 The 'boost' branch begins to explore this... please check it out, and give it a try - the simple test procedure is -